Make Your Home With Energy Efficient Windows

 Adding Energy Efficiency To Recent Windows

-When it comes to making your existing windows energy efficient, the company suggests you to go with caulking, weather stripping and storm windows along with using window coverings or treatments.
+When it comes to making your existing windows energy efficient, the company suggests you go with caulking, weather stripping, and storm windows along with using window coverings or treatments.

 Now you would think what’s the benefit of adding every item.
 Well, storm windows will be ideal for improving comfort and reducing air leakage.
-Weather stripping and caulking are effective in minimizing chances of air leakage.
-Even, caulks are also useful for joints less than a 1-quarter inch, gaps or stationary cracks whereas, weather stripping can work on movable building components like operable windows and doors.
-Window coverings or treatments can ensure suitable temperature within the place.
+Weatherstripping and caulking are effective in minimizing the chances of air leakage.
+Even, caulks are also useful for joints less than a 1-quarter inch, gaps, or stationary cracks whereas, weather stripping can work on movable building components like operable windows and doors.
+Window coverings or treatments can ensure a suitable temperature within the place.
 However, you have to keep in mind that window treatments are not efficient in reducing infiltration or air leakage.